-ASX Collateral Management Services Pty Limited will have access to other ASX Group personnel as required to carry out its operations under the ASX Group Support Agreement with ASX Operations Pty Limited.
+ASX Collateral has access to other ASX Group personnel as required to carry out its operations under the ASX Group Support Agreement with ASX Operations Pty Limited.
 This agreement aims to allow for access to resources in the event of external administration of ASX Operations Pty Limited - to the extent permissible by law.